Self-managed Red Hat OpenShift sizing and subscription guide

-- Red Hat Application Streams: OpenShift lets you use the container images provided in Red Hat Application Streams (formerly Software Collections) that are included with Red Hat Enterprise Linux.
+- Red Hat Application streams: OpenShift lets you use the container images provided in Application streams (formerly Software Collections) that are included with Red Hat Enterprise Linux.
 These images include popular languages and runtimes—such as PHP, Python, Perl, Node.js, and Ruby—as well as databases, such as MySQL, MariaDB, and Redis.
 This offering also includes an OpenJDK image for Java™ frameworks.
-For more information, read this post on Application Streams.
+For more information, read this post on application streams.

 Red Hat OpenShift Container Platform